 What is CFS?

 The cause of the condition is as yet unknown.
-What we do know is that it is a condition consisting of various signs and symptoms, the main one being persistent and excessive tiredness or fatigue made worse by activity, and not alleviated by rest.
+What we do know is that it is a condition consisting of various signs and symptoms, the main one being continual and extreme tiredness or fatigue made worse by activity, and not made better by rest.

 Other symptoms may include: